bdeployteam/bdeploy/doc/retypeuser/tutorials/systemSetupWalkthrough.md

 ## Install, Activate, Start

+> Check out the page on [Deployment](../user/deployment.md) for details on this topic.

 Figure out the ID of the system you just created in case you don't have it at hand anymore:

 ```